rockset/rockset-js/packages/cli/README.md

 ## `rock project:list`

-Add an empty entity with the specified name to the project.
-The path for the entity is the same
+List all of the entities in the current project.
+Note: this does not list entities on remote.
+For that, please use

 ```
 USAGE